premalatha-sureshbabu/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 To write a program to implement the Decision Tree Classifier Model for Predicting Employee Churn.

 ## Equipments Required:
-1. Hardware – PCs
+1. Hardware – PCs.
-2. Anaconda – Python 3.7 Installation / Jupyter notebook
+2. Anaconda – Python 3.7 Installation / Jupyter notebook.

 ## Algorithm:
 1.Import the libraries and read the data frame using pandas.